vdellamea/jamulus-server-remote/README.md

  *No need to check the rest if you installed from scratch as described above.*

-# Details for adapting to an already installed service
+# Details for adapting to different platforms
-# INSTRUCTIONS ARE NOT YET fully UPDATED FOR THIS VERSION!
-BE CAREFUL.

 The following description is aimed at explaining what the installation script does, and it can be useful for those that want to install the interface on an already running server, or on a different distribution, or for any other reason.